kissology/phase-3-project-TarotReader/README.md

 # phase-3-project-TarotReader

-Tarot Reading app built with sinatra and react
+This application was built using React/Javascript front-end and a Ruby/Active Record/SQL/Sinatra for back-end.

 Welcome to Arcana!